Toy Soldiers (1991 film)

-Toy Soldiers is a 1991 American action thriller film directed by Daniel Petrie Jr., with a screenplay by Petrie and David Koepp.
-It stars Sean Astin, Wil Wheaton, Louis Gossett Jr., Andrew Divoff, Mason Adams and Denholm Elliott.

-The plot revolves around an all-male boarding school overtaken by terrorists.
+Toy Soldiers is a 1991 American action thriller film directed by Daniel Petrie Jr. and starring Sean Astin, Wil Wheaton, Keith Coogan, Andrew Divoff, Louis Gossett Jr. and Denholm Elliott.
+Pitched as "Die Hard Meets the Dead Poets Society", its plot revolves around an all-male boarding school overtaken by terrorists.
 While the authorities remain helpless, a group of rebellious and mischievous students decide to put their resourcefulness to good use.

 Plot

 In Barranquilla, Colombia, terrorist Luis Cali has taken over the Palace of Justice with a team of mercenaries.
 He demands the release of his drug kingpin father, Enrique Cali, only to learn that his father has already been extradited to the United States to stand trial.
 They escape by helicopter, and with the weapons and logistics assistance of Luis's second-in-command, an American named Jack Thorpe, they enter the U.S. through Mexico.

 In the United States, the Regis High School is a prep school for teenage boys with wealthy and influential parents, many of whom have been expelled from other schools.
-A group of pranksters led by William "Billy" Tepper that includes Billy's best friends Joey Trotta, Hank Giles, Ricky Montoya, "Snuffy" Bradberry, and Phil Donoghue are carefully watched over by their teachers and the stern but well-meaning dean Edward Parker.
+A group of pranksters led by William "Billy" Tepper that includes Billy's best friend Joey Trotta, and their friends Hank Giles, Ricardo Montoya, "Snuffy" Bradberry, and Phil Donoghue are carefully watched over by their teachers and the stern but well-meaning dean Edward Parker.
 Phil's father is the federal judge presiding over Enrique Cali's trial, so the entire family is taken to a safe location as a precaution.
 Unaware of this, Luis Cali and his men invade the school to capture the boy, killing a campus police officer and a faculty member who intervenes.
 They set up lookout posts with heavy firearms and rig the campus with C-3 explosives.
 With Phil nowhere to be found but with the sons of numerous influential individuals in his grasp, Luis takes the entire school hostage.

 Underestimating the threat, the local sheriff attempts to intervene but is repelled by heavy weapons fire.
 The state police, FBI and US Army are called in, keeping their distance to avoid provoking the terrorists.
 Jack arms the explosives with a detonator wired to a remote control gadget which Luis tapes to the back of his hand.
 Luis warns the authorities he will set off the explosives should they attack the school.
 He releases the school faculty except for the cooks and the headmaster, Dr. Robert Gould, demanding his father's release in exchange for the hostages, and institutes hourly headcounts.